apache/doris/docs/en/administrator-guide/config/fe_config.md

 When there are a large number of replicas waiting to be balanced or repaired in the cluster, you can try to set this config to speed up the balance and repair of replicas at the expense of partial load success rate.

 ### repair_slow_replica

 Default: true

 IsMutable：true

 MasterOnly: true

 If set to true, the replica with slower compaction will be automatically detected and migrated to other machines.
-The detection condition is that the version difference between the fastest and slowest replica exceeds 100, and the difference exceeds 30% of the fastest replica
+The detection condition is that the version count of the fastest replica exceeds the value of `min_version_count_indicate_replica_compaction_too_slow`, and the ratio of the version count difference from the fastest replica exceeds the value of `valid_version_count_delta_ratio_between_replicas`

 ### colocate_group_relocate_delay_second